 Doom (previously known as Doom 4) is an upcoming game in the Doom franchise.
 The game is a reimagining of everything about the original Doom.
 On February 19, 2014, along with the reveal of the game's name change, Bethesda Softworks announced beta access for anyone that pre-orders Wolfenstein: The New Order.
 The game is running on id Tech 6, or as id software likes to call it "id Tech 666".
+The game is slated for release on the Xbox One, PlayStation 4, and Personal Computer.

 In interviews John Carmack has implied that the gameplay will be more action-oriented than the previous title, and looks to shy away from the survival horror elements of Doom 3.
 Namely the excessive darkness, monsters 'hiding in closets', and the relatively limited amount of ammo available.